lewis6991/satellite.nvim/README.md

 * Whether scrollbars are enabled or disabled on startup
 * File types for which scrollbars should not be displayed
 * Scrollbar color and transparency level
-* Whether scrollbars should be displayed in all windows, or just the active window
+* Whether scrollbars should be displayed in all windows, or just the current window

 Please see the documentation for details.